simplecalc/expcalc/README.md

 easyui.css
 are belong to their respective owners / creators / editors.

-a simple edit of a shopping cart; for the DelugeRPG's experience points.
+a simple edit of a shopping cart ( based on jeasyui.com tutorials ) for the DelugeRPG's experience points.